7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `CharDec` - a program to showcase various beginner level implications of data type char
 - `SimpleCalculator` - a program for simple arithmetic operations.
 - `typecast` - showcases the typecasting of float to int (truncation).
+- `typecastDive` - a program to practice the typecasting.

 ---